johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 you.
 Infinity co creates karmic balance.
 Freedom unfolds into intrinsic actions.
 Your consciousness manifests through quantum reality. [^bullshit]

-[^bullshit]: The last three new age wisdoms courtesy of http://www.wisdomofchopra.com/ new-age bullshit generator
+[^bullshit]: The last three new age wisdoms courtesy of the [Wisdom of Chopra](http://wisdomofchopra.com/) bullshit generator.

 Except for one litle thing.
 You must not under any circumstance try to open a window, attempt to change the color of a single pixel in it, or---god